jusaviin/cmsDijetAnalysis/README.md

 This contain old correction histograms that are only used with 2015 PbPb data to make a proper energy correction for the calorimeter jets.

+**toySimulations**

+Toy simulations to understand the effect of an inefficiency in the tracker to the mixed event distribution.

 ## Overview of basic workflow

 1. Compilation: